-Looking for a spring skiing holiday?
-Then check out the top resorts for spring skiing that are most likely to have decent snow late in the ski season.
+Considering a spring skiing holiday?
+Then check out some of the resorts that are most likely to have decent snow late in the ski season.

 Yes, yes – by Alpine standards, Tignes is about as high as they come.
 Set at 2100m, its two main accommodation centres are served by a ski area which rises to a lofty 3450m.
 As a result, few resorts can match it for spring skiing and the late-season snow quality.